 - Archiving and preservation plans.

-Be it a small company or a big corporation, proper data management is essential.
+Be it a small company or a big corporation, proper data management and data analysis are essential.
 As you diversify your channels, you’ll have big data in each of them.

 It helps to have it in a centralized location from where you can access and monitor it at all times.
 Choose a database management software solution that lets you achieve that and also helps you govern the data access.